 \section{Conclusion and Future Work}

-We presented \method, a planner-free decentralized multi-agent framework for complex question answering that coordinates specialized agents through a shared natural-language log.
-By replacing centralized planning with log-mediated collaboration, \method~ exposes intermediate reasoning state, enables peer verification, and improves robustness to error propagation.
-Experiments across six multimodal and table-centric benchmarks demonstrate out-performance under matched model capacity, particularly for long-horizon and noisy reasoning.
+We presented \method, a central-planner-free decentralized multi-agent framework that coordinates specialized agents through a shared natural-language log, exposing intermediate state for peer verification and limiting error propagation.
+Across six benchmarks it is competitive on accuracy under matched conditions and notably more robust under evidence corruption and long-horizon reasoning.
+Next steps: integrating the prototyped VLM-based re-check on flagged \textsc{Visual} entries (App.~\ref{app:vlm_verifier}); extending the external-planner robustness study (AutoTQA, REWoO, HuggingGPT) to broader systems and datasets; and adaptive log compression for very long traces.